Jumpbox vs Bastion Host vs Azure Bastion [2026]

 Frequently Asked Questions

-What is Azure Bastion?
 Azure Bastion is a fully managed platform-as-a-service (PaaS) from Microsoft that provides secure RDP and SSH access to your Azure virtual machines.
 It connects directly through the Azure portal over TLS on port 443, so your VMs never need a public IP address or an exposed management port.

-What is the difference between a jumpbox and a bastion host?
 A jumpbox is a general-purpose virtual machine placed in a public subnet to serve as an access point into a private network.
 A bastion host is a hardened version of a jumpbox, typically configured with stricter security controls such as limited user accounts, patch management, and network segmentation.
 Both require ongoing maintenance, whereas Azure Bastion eliminates the need to manage a host VM entirely.

-Does Azure Bastion replace the need for a VPN?
 Azure Bastion is designed specifically for secure RDP and SSH access to Azure VMs, not as a full network-level VPN replacement.
 However, for teams that only need to manage virtual machines remotely, Azure Bastion can eliminate the need for a site-to-site or point-to-site VPN by providing browser-based access without exposing public IPs.

-What SKU tiers does Azure Bastion offer?
 Azure Bastion is available in four tiers: Developer (free, shared infrastructure for dev/test), Basic (dedicated deployment with fixed capacity), Standard (adds native client support, shareable links, IP-based connections, and host scaling), and Premium (adds session recording and private-only deployment for enhanced compliance).

 Final Thoughts